-Haiphong is the third largest city in Vietnam, and apart from being an industrial port city it has a historic city centre that should attract more tourists than it does.
+Haiphong is the third-largest city in Vietnam, and it’s one of the five municipal cities. apart from being an industrial port city, it has a historic city centre that should attract more tourists than it does.
 It rarely makes anyones list of places to visit in Vietnam, but if you have time it’s worth a detour.

 I had read it being described as an old port city with crumbling colonial buildings, which sounds like my kind of place.
 There is also a passenger train from Hanoi that runs separately from the main north-south line, so that combination was enough for me to book a visit.